The Anatomy of a SERP (Search Engine Results Page)

 If you have optimized your site for Google My Business, you will have the opportunity to rank in the Google Map Pack.
 But Google My Business isn’t the only way to rank in the Local 3 Pack.
 There are a few tactics to make your business appear here, like getting customer reviews and using local keywords.
 Check out the complete guide to ranking for local search.

 Featured Snippets provide an answer to a search query directly on the SERP, without users having to click to another website.
-If users want to get more information beyond their initial search, they can click on the link to the website at the bottom of the Snippet.

 Featured Snippets can also have similar searches featured below the answer in expandable sections called “People also ask.”
 These sections also provide short answers to search queries, with links provided at the bottom of the answer.